The Commitments (film): Cancelled sequel

 In January 2000, it was announced that Harvey Weinstein had acquired the film rights to the novel for Miramax and commissioned playwright Warren Leight to write a direct sequel to The Commitments, with Cathy Konrad attached as a producer.
 The premise involved several members of The Commitments pairing with new band members before going on tour in the United States.
 The sequel was never produced.

 Stage production

 Doyle's novel inspired a 2013 musical stage production, directed by British theatre director Jamie Lloyd.
 Following the film's success, Doyle had previously turned down offers to adapt his novel into a stage production.
 The Commitments began previews on 21 September 2013 in London's West End at the Palace Theatre.
 Its official opening night was on 8 October 2013.
 The show had more than 1,000 performances before officially closing in London on 1 November 2015.
-It has been announced that a United Kingdom and Ireland tour will commence in 2017.
+It was announced that a United Kingdom and Ireland tour would commence in 2017.